Are you guilty of forgetting to clean this bedroom item? Experts say we should be cleaning it weekly

 (Image credit: Future | Dan Duchars)

-When cleaning your bedroom each week, there's no doubt you know every crook and crevice to tackle, however, according to research there's one very important bedroom item you may be forgetting to clean.
+When cleaning your bedroom each week, there's no doubt you know every crook and crevice to tackle; however, according to research, there's one very important bedroom item you may be forgetting to clean.

-Furniture experts at Hammonds Furniture have discovered that searches for 'how to clean a headboard' have increased over 136% in the last three months, meaning most people are at a loss when it comes to taking on this cleaning task.
+Furniture experts at Hammonds Furniture have discovered that searches for 'how to clean a headboard' have increased by over 136% in the last three months, meaning most people are at a loss when it comes to taking on this cleaning task.

 Headboards: the forgotten bedroom item you should be cleaning weekly